 - those subject to authority obey those in authority but conformity usually is to peer groups

-- the behaviour of those obeying may be very different to the behaviour of those in authority but comformity behaviour is similar to peers
+- the behaviour of those obeying may be very different to the behaviour of those in authority but conformity behaviour is similar to that of peers

 - the demands for obedience are usually explicit whereas going with the group ‘flow’ is often implicit

-The concept of internalisation also brings into play the whole field of Memetics and how incoming memes are or aren’t converted into schemas – with the degree of difficulty reflected on Jean Piaget’s (1937) assimilation–accommodation continuum.
+The concept of internalisation also brings into play the whole field of Memetics and how incoming memes are or aren’t converted into schemas – with the degree of difficulty a reflection of Jean Piaget’s (1937) assimilation–accommodation continuum.
 Informational influence can lead to a change in private opinion.
 Because it is internalised, the change is usually long-lasting and doesn’t need group pressure for it to continue.

 The more ambiguous a situation is, the more likely people are to defer to the views of others they think might know better.

 Normative Influence is when someone conforms to a group norm to win the approval of the group and to avoid disapproval and, potentially, rejection.
 It is driven by the desire to be liked – or at least to fit in.
 Deutsch & Gerrard (p629) describe it “an influence to conform with the positive expectations of another.”
 According to Kelman, the desire to fit in produces the process of compliance.
 He (p53) describes it as “when an individual accepts influence because he hopes to achieve a favourable reaction from another person or group.
 He adopts the induced behaviour because…he expects to gain specific rewards or approval and avoid specific punishments or disapproval by conforming.”
 Because there is little or no change in private opinion, people are likely only to comply when there is public pressure.

 Compliance usually takes place in an unambiguous situation.
 The individual knows clearly what they have to do to win group approval.